Montenegro (1981) — AI Story Visualization

 Story Structure — 4 Plot Phases

-Domestic Despair & Sabotage
+Domestic Stagnation and Sabotage

-Airport Detention & Yugoslav Arrival
+Airport Detention and Yugoslav Encounter

 Marilyn Jordan, an American, lives in Stockholm with her Swedish husband and family.
 Her behavior is bizarre, perhaps mad: she poisons the dog's milk and advises the dog not to drink it; she sets the sheets afire as her husband sleeps; she crawls under the dining table to sing.
 While detained at airport customs for carrying pruning shears, she meets a young Yugoslav woman and goes with her to a Gypsy enclave where she's fought over, takes a lover, helps with the sordid entertainment at a bar, and returns home more dangerous than before.
 The film also tells parallel stories of Marilyn's daughter becoming a junior homemaker as the young immigrant practices her striptease.